eatateeaten/GraphSynth/README.md

 If you are or represents an entity with higher than 1M evaluation, you can afford engineers so you shouldn't be here lifting from me.

-If you are looking to contribute to my fine establishment, simply email me at Sadgebab@gmail.com If you can kindly help me do Q&A and decorate the ReactJS frontend, I will send you love and tea.
+If you are looking to contribute to my humble establishment, simply email me at Sadgebab@gmail.com If you can kindly help me do Q&A and decorate the ReactJS frontend, I will send you love and tea.